A volcano erupts in southwestern Iceland and spews magma in a spectacular show of Earth's power

 Iceland, which sits above a volcanic hot spot in the North Atlantic, averages an eruption every four to five years.
 The most disruptive in recent times was the 2010 eruption of the Eyjafjallajokull volcano, which spewed huge clouds of ash into the atmosphere and led to widespread airspace closures over Europe.

 But the eruption on the Reykjanes Peninsula, about 50 kilometers (31 miles) southwest of the capital, Reykjavik, wasn't expected to release large amounts of ash into the air.
-Iceland’s foreign minister, Bjarne Benediktsson, tweeted that there were no disruptions of flights to and from the country and international flight corridors remain open.
+Iceland’s foreign minister, Bjarne Benediktsson, tweeted that there were no disruptions of flights to and from the country, and international flight corridors remained open.

 Icelandic broadcaster RUV showed a live feed of the eruption on its website.
 Christmas carols played in the background.

-“I think it’s very difficult to say anything when nature is involved, but as it seems to be drawing up this morning, we seem to have been quite lucky with the location and development (of the eruption), and we hope that will continue,” Sigurdur Ingi Johannsson, the infrastructure minister, told RUV.

-Nonetheless, the residents of the evacuated fishing community of 3,400 had mixed emotions as they watched the orange flames touch the dark skies.
-One month after the evacuation, many are still living in temporary accommodation and don’t expect to ever be able to return to live in their homes.
+Nonetheless, the residents of the evacuated fishing community of 3,400 had mixed emotions as they watched orange flames touch the dark sky.
+One month after the evacuation, many are still living in temporary accommodations and don’t expect to ever be able to return to live in their homes.

 “The town involved might end up under the lava,” said Ael Kermarec, a French tour guide living in Iceland.
 “It’s amazing to see but, there’s kind of a bittersweet feeling at the moment.”

-Magnus Tumi Gudmundsson, a scientist who flew over the site on Tuesday morning onboard a coast guard research flight, told RUV that he estimates twice as much lava had already spewed than the entire monthlong eruption on the peninsula this summer.
+Magnus Tumi Gudmundsson, a scientist who flew over the site on Tuesday morning on a coast guard research flight, told RUV that he estimates twice as much lava had already spewed than did during the entire monthlong eruption on the peninsula over the summer.

 Gudmundsson said the eruption was expected to continue decreasing in intensity, but that scientists have no idea how long it could last.